Annekinnil/rsschool-cv/cv.md

    My main hobby is photography.
    Recently I realized that I want to try my hand in programming.
 I would like to write a code, but also to design projects.
 I was started studying HTML and SCC and I liked it.
 I hope that this course helps me to improve my skills.
 4. Skills: html, css.
-5. Code examples
+5. Code examples: error 404 not found ;)
-6. Experience
+6. Experience: currently have no working experience in this field
 7. Education (including courses, seminars, lectures, online learning)
 8. English B1